- American Physical Society Sites

-The Medal carries with it a prize of $50,000, a certificate citing the contribution made by the recipient, an allowance for travel to the APS Medal Ceremony in Washington D.C.
-January 25, 2017 and an invited session at an APS March or April Meeting.
+The Medal carries with it a prize of $50,000, a certificate citing the contribution made by the recipient, an allowance for travel to the APS Medal and Prize Ceremony and Reception in Washington, D.C., and an invited talk at an APS March or April Meeting.

 The APS Medal for Exceptional Achievement in Research is the largest Society prize to recognize the achievement of researchers from across all fields of physics.
 It is funded by a generous donation from Jay Jones, entrepreneur.

 The prize will be awarded annually without restriction by subfield of physics or by nationality.
 The award shall ordinarily be awarded to a single person, but a prize may be shared by up to three recipients.
 Previous winners of other APS Prizes and Awards are eligible.
-Nominations are active for three years.
+Nominations will be considered for three review cycles provided the nominator re-certifies the nomination before the next deadline.
 Self-nominations are not permitted.

 The nomination package must include: